Discover how to spend the perfect weekend in Scottsdale! I'll take you through what to do in Scottsdale, AZ, where to eat, hike, and more!

 Day 2 of your weekend in Scottsdale

 Start the second day of your weekend in Scottsdale at another one of my favorite coffee shops.
 Schmooze.
 The patio here is killer with plenty of outdoor seating, trees, and water features.
 It really feels like a little garden oasis.

-The nitro cold brew is my go-to drink.
+The nitro cold brew is my go-to drink (be sure to ask how the nitro is before ordering through...sometimes it's flat...which happens when they just changed the keg).
 This is also a good place for those that like larger portions as drinks come in Starbucks size options.
 The food here is also very good.